Paul Failla

-Paul J. Failla (born December 8, 1972) is a former American football and baseball player and coach.
+Paul J. Failla (born December 8, 1972) is an American former football and baseball player and coach.

 College career

 Failla was recruited out of North Allegheny Senior High School in Wexford, Pennsylvania by the University of Notre Dame, where he was a two-sport athlete, playing shortstop for the baseball team, and backing up starting quarterbacks Rick Mirer and Kevin McDougal on the football team for three years, from 1991–1993.
 In 1992, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 When it became clear that he would not win the starting quarterback job in 1994, he entered the Major League Baseball Draft, and was selected by the California Angels in the third round.

 Following stints with the Boise Hawks, the Cedar Rapids Kernels and the Lake Elsinore Storm in the minor-league system, he decided to return to school in 1998, and used his final year of NCAA eligibility playing quarterback at the Indiana University of Pennsylvania, where he led the team to a 10–2 record and a playoff berth.